kongondo/Padloper2Starter/README.md

 ### Amend Product Weight

 The hook `customProductWeight` in [ready.php](/ready.php) will amend the `unit weight` of a product variant if the variant has specified a custom weight.
-This function is hooked into `PadloperUtilities::getProductWeight`.
+This function hooks into `PadloperUtilities::getProductWeight`.

 Please note that if you want to amend the whole weight of the cart, it is possible to hook into `PadloperUtilities::getOrderWeight` instead.

 ### Save Product Customisation Details

-TBD
+The hook `processOrderProductsCustomisation` in [ready.php](/ready.php) will process, sanitize and save product customisation details related to line items in an order.
+This function hooks into `PadloperProcessOrder::orderSaved`.

+>Please note that the implentation does not take into account multiple quantities of the same line item as separate customisations.

 ### Display Product Customisation Details in Order

+There are several places we can hook into to customise the markup of the Padloper `view order backend`.
+It depends on the parts of the GUI that we want to change.
+In `Demo 2`, we will only change the markup that renders the title of the product that a line item represents.
+We will append product customisation details after the title, if applicable.

+To accomplish the above, we add the hook `customOrderLineItemTableRow` in [ready.php](/ready.php).
+This function hooks into `PadloperProcessRenderOrders::getSingleViewTableRow`.
+It amends each applicable individual row in the table that displays line items in an order in `order view` dashboard.

 ## Files